1. Is there any legislation relating to working from home in your country?

 11. Is an employee who works from home protected by legislation for work-related accidents and illnesses?

 Currently there is no specific legislation relating to working from home in China.
-However, general labour law requirements and regulations (e.g. on working hours, labour conditions and equipment) should also apply when working from home.
+However, general labour laws and regulations (e.g. on working hours, labour conditions and work safety) should also apply when working from home.

 2. How can working from home be implemented in a company (e.g. through collective bargaining agreements, a unilateral decision, employment contracts)?

-Working from home can be implemented through collective bargaining agreements, written contracts or mutual agreement.
+Working from home can be implemented through the company rules and regulations, collective bargaining agreements, written contracts or mutual agreement.

 4. Can an employee force an employer to allow them to work remotely?

-No. An employer is not obliged to agree to an employee's request to work from home.
-Employer consent is also necessary.
+No. An employer is not obliged to agree to an employee’s request to work remotely.
+The employer’s consent is also necessary.

 Yes.
 The employer is generally obliged to provide employees with the required working equipment and supplies regardless of the place of work.
 Therefore, if an employee asks for office equipment and supplies for remote working, the employer is obliged to provide them.

 Yes.
-The employer is obliged to reimburse an employee for expenses while working from home, if such expenses were necessary to work from home and the employee can prove that they were incurred for that reason.
+The employer is obliged to reimburse an employee for expenses incurred while working from home if such expenses were necessary for working from home and the employee can prove that they were incurred for that purpose, such as expenses for document printing or business phone calls.
+In practice, it is uncommon to reimburse electricity or internet expenses.

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?